Interview with Canadian Country Artist Elyse Saunders

 7. You have performed at over 350 shows.
 Can you describe the energy of the crowd?

 I love being an entertainer and I think that shows on stage.
 I put a lot of work into my live show and always want to create a dynamic, high-energy show with memorable moments for my audience.
-It’s important to me that they feel involved and we feel like we’re all friends… good vibes only!
-It’s the best feeling when you can see that people are there with you, connected and having a great time together.

 My purpose of being an entertainer is to give people those moments, so that they can leave feeling happy, pumped, inspired.
 My favourite type of show is when I’m up there with my full band and we’re having a ton of fun together.
-I enjoy acoustic, intimate performances too, but full band, full crowd is definitely where I come alive.

 8. Was there an event that you were particularly excited to be a part of and why?

 I’m excited about all of my shows for different reasons, but one that stands out is a show at Sunfest Country Music Festival on Vancouver Island in British Columbia.
 I arrived there a week earlier for some writing appointments and exploring, and then took a ferry over from the city to the island, picked up a rental van and then picked up my band from the airport.
 We stayed in a beautiful serene spot in the wilderness, had a family BBQ the night before our big show, and then played in an incredible location surrounded on a stage that surrounded by picturesque mountains and all-time country music lovers!
 It was pretty cool to really take in that experience in a new place and have so much fun.
 Terri Clark and Jason Aldean played that night too… so I mean that was also super awesome!!!

 9. Your latest song is ‘Free’.
 What messages are you conveying in this song?
 Can you describe some fun moments creating the music video ‘Free’?